Tag Archives: Billie Holiday

 Herb Spivak - Faye M. Anderson

 The Showboat was compact.
-Spivak increased the seating capacity from 100 to 200.
+Spivak more than tripled the seating capacity from 100 to 320.
 The small bandstand was behind the bar.
 The Showboat played host to jazz greats such as Miles Davis, Dizzy Gillespie, Lee Morgan, Art Blakey, Cannonball Adderley, Bootsie Barnes, Philly Joe Jones, Thelonious Monk, Aretha Franklin, Dinah Washington and Ramsey Lewis.

 On June 17, 1963, John Coltrane Quartet recorded “Live at the Showboat” featuring Coltrane (sax) McCoy Tyner (piano), Jimmy Garrison (bass) and Roy Haynes (drums).